poyea/grimoire/architecture/cache-hierarchy.typ

 // Parameters: address, write(1)/read(0), temporal locality (0-3)
 ```

-*When to use software prefetch:*
-- Linked lists (unpredictable next pointers)
-- Complex data structures
-- Known future access not detectable by hardware

-*Cost:* Prefetch uses cache bandwidth.
-Over-prefetching can evict useful data.
+Software prefetch is most beneficial for linked lists where next pointers are unpredictable, complex data structures, and cases where future accesses are known but not detectable by hardware prefetchers.
+However, prefetching consumes cache bandwidth, and over-prefetching can evict useful data, potentially harming performance.

 == Cache-Conscious Programming